BlueBrain/nexus/docs/src/main/paradox/docs/fusion/plugins.md

 Plugins are developed using javascript and are loaded into the Nexus Fusion instance from in the /plugins folder.

 ## Plugin examples
-Below you can find the screen shots from some plugins that are available in Fusion, that extends the fusion presentation layer.
+Below you can find the screen shots from some plugins plugins that can be integrated into Fusion.
+They extend the Fusion presentation layer.

 Neuron Electro physiology viewer
 ![](../assets/fusion-ephys-plugin.png)